LIVING MOVEMENT

 Tai Chi in Nature ....

-No surprises really - green exercise and time in nature have been proven to be good for us:
+Green exercise and time in Nature have been proven to be good for us*

 A really good way to stay in touch is to sign up for the newsletter.
 Here you will find links to films, articles, and tutorials and it keeps you up to date with what's happening when and where - in virtual or real space!